seqweb/seqweb/docs/systems_design.md

 The SeqWeb system design is driven by two major subsystem domains:
 - the **Webwright** subsystem that _builds_ the knowledge graph content
 - the **Webhouse** subsystem that _delivers_ that content in various ways

+Together, these subsystems define the architecture of a SeqWeb implementation.
+While `seqweb.org` provides the canonical public instance of this pattern, the open-source SeqWeb framework enables anyone to deploy and run their own instance—for experimentation, augmentation, integration, or federation.
+Each deployment is self-contained yet interoperable.

 #### Webwright